-It is said about depression that a major characteristic of the sufferer is that they cannot overcome the stimulus of sadness.
+It is said about depression that a major characteristic of the sufferer is that they cannot overcome the physical and emotional stimulus of sadness.
+Why?
 In this brief article we are going to discuss a different theory.
-That a major characteristic of the depression sufferer is that they cannot overcome the stimulus of chronic inflammation.
+That a major characteristic of the depression sufferer is NOT that they cannot overcome the stimulus of sadness, but that they cannot overcome the stimulus of chronic inflammation.

-It would seem an obvious statement to make, you are depressed because you are not well.
-In 2008, doctors at the University of Illinois helped bring us a clue that people who are not well physically, become depressed because of “sickness behavior.”
-This is caused by the immune system’s inflammatory response to illness.
+This would seem an obvious statement to make, you are depressed because you are not feeling well.
+We are going to start our research journey in 2008 where doctors at the University of Illinois helped bring us a clue that people who are not well physically, become depressed because of a phenomena called “sickness behavior.”
+Sickness behavior is caused by the immune system’s inflammatory response to illness.
 This study was published in the prestigious Nature reviews.
 Neuroscience.(1)

-The talking point here: “inflammation increases the risk of occurrence of major depressive episodes.”
+The talking point here: “inflammation increases the risk of occurrence of major depressive episodes (in sick people).”

-Is “Sickness Behavior,” Nature’s programmed response to illness?
-Can we reprogram this response to address inflammation and depression?
+Can we reprogram this response to reduce inflammation and depression?

 Depression is a great complexity and enigma as you will see from research in the following study.
 There are no easy answers but there are correct paths to treatment.
 This is expressed by research from the University of Illinois, published in 2013 in The Journal of experimental biology.(2) To these researchers you need to look at the way animals and humans respond to chronic illness and sickness to understand depression that comes with illness and treatment that may be more effective than traditional medications.

-The key to this research is that the fatigue, sleep disorders, changes in eating habits, and pain associated with depression in humans are also found in sick animals.
+Fatigue, sleep disorders, changes in eating habits, and pain associated with depression in humans are also found in sick animals.
+This is “natural programming,” that needs to be unprogrammed in people.

 The key to this research is that the fatigue, sleep disorders, changes in eating habits, and pain associated with depression in humans are also found in sick animals.
 These symptoms are Nature’s way to protect the survival of the animal by making itself (the host) undesirable to the disease that is trying to kill it.